ibm-cloud-architecture/refarch-data-ai-analytics/docs/data/data-replication.md

 * **COS (Cloud Object Storage)** in conjunction with a Query Engine like Apache SparkSQL or IBM Cloud SQLQuery Service is a legit data lake solution, especially because, as a managed service, it provides unlimited capacity and very high scalability and robustness against failures

 * **Kafka** is designed from the outset to easily cope with constantly changing data and events.
 It has built in capabilities for data management such as log compaction that enable Kafka to emulate updates and deletes.
 The data storage may be self described JSON document wrapped in [Apache Avro](https://avro.apache.org/docs/current/) binary format.
 Kafka exploits the scalability and availability of inexpensive commodity hardware.
-Although Kafka supports persisting data in queues for weeks or even months, it's not yet a proved technology for long term storage.
+Although Kafka supports persisting data in queues for weeks or even months, it's not yet a proved technology for long term storage, even if companies are already adopting it for event sourcing.

 Kafka provides a means of maintaining one and only one version of a “record” much like in a keyed database.
 But an adjustable persistence time window lets you control how much data is retained.